bardakcib/JetFigtherGame/README.md

 * Not a commercial project.
 Just For Fun & Training

-* Hold / Press Space for firing
+* Hold / Press Space Key to fire
 * Use WASD or ARROW Keys to move

 ![](https://github.com/bardakcib/JetFigtherGame/blob/main/resources/JavaJetFighterBedo.gif)